Joint Embedding of Graphs: Experiments

-We consider a subset vertices from $3$ categories: People, Things, Math Terms.
+We consider a subset of vertices from $3$ categories: people, things, and math terms.
 After taking the induced subgraph of these vertices and removing isolated vertices, there are $n=704$ vertices left.
-Specifically, $326$, $181$, and $197$ vertices are from People, Things and Math Terms respectively.
-We consider $4$ approaches to embed the graphs to obtain latent positions: ASE on the English graph (ASE+EN), ASE on the French Graph (ASE+FR), joint embedding on the English graph (JE+EN), and joint embedding on the French Graph (JE+FR).
+Specifically, $326$, $181$, and $197$ vertices are from people, things and math terms respectively.
+We consider approaches to embed the graphs to obtain latent positions.
+First, we consider clustering of each graph separately by doing ASE on the English graph $\bA_{en}$ (ASE+EN), or equivalently, JE on $\bA_{en}$, and ASE on the French Graph $\bA_{fr}$ (ASE+FR), and compare with the individual latent positions obtained by JE $\hat{\bH} \hat{\bD}_{en} ^ {\frac{1}{2}}$ (JE+EN) and $\hat{\bH} \hat{\bD}_{fr} ^ {\frac{1}{2}}$ (JE+FR).
+We also consider methods to estimate joint latent positions, by doing ASE on the mean of both graphs $\bar{\bA} = (\bA_{en} + \bA_{fr})/2$ (ASE+(EN+FR)) \cite{Tang2016-rc}, and the matrix $\hat{\bH}$ obtained by JE on both graphs (JE+(EN,FR)).
 The dimension $d$ is set to $3$ for all approaches, and the latent positions are scaled to have norm $1$ for degree correction.
-Then, we apply $3$-means to the latent positions. \\
+Then, we apply $3$-means algorithm to the latent positions. \\

-The latent positions of English graph estimated based on the joint embedding is provided in Figure \ref{fig:lp}.
-The latent positions of Math Terms are separated from the other two clusters.
-However, the latent positions of People and Things are mixed.
-Table \ref{tb:wiki} shows the clustering results measured by adjusted rand index and purity \cite{steinley2004properties,rendon2011internal}.
-The English graph has clearer community structure than the French Graph.
-The clustering performance based on latent positions estimated through joint embedding is better.
-We expect joint embedding to be even better when given more graphs.
+The joint latent positions of the graphs $\hat\bH$ estimated by the joint embedding are provided on Figure \ref{fig:lp}.
+The latent positions of math terms are separated from the other two clusters.
+However, the latent positions of people and things are mixed.
+Table \ref{tb:wiki} shows the clustering results measured by adjusted rand index and the purity of clustering \cite{steinley2004properties,rendon2011internal}.
+The standard error is estimated through repeatedly clustering bootstrapped latent positions.
+All methods yield clustering results which are significantly better than random.
+The English graph demonstrates clearer community structure than the French graph.
+The joint embedding produces latent positions that combine the information in both graphs, and leads to better clustering performance.
+The JE and ASE give similar results on the English graph, but JE is able to improve the clustering performance on the French graph significantly.
+The JE also shows better performance than ASE on $\bar{\bA}$, which also uses the information of both graphs.
+These results show that our method provide interpretable representations for the vertices, with an accuracy comparable to state of the art methods for spectral clustering.

-\section{conclusion}
+\section{Conclusion}

 In summary, we developed a joint embedding method that can simultaneously embed multiple graphs into low dimensional space.
 The joint embedding can be utilized to estimate features for inference problems on multiple vertex matched graphs.
 Learning on multiple graphs has significant applications in diverse fields and our results have both theoretical and practical implications for the problem.
 As the real data experiment illustrates, the joint embedding is a practically viable inference procedure.
 We also proposed a Multiple Random Eigen Graphs model.
 It can be understood as a generalization of the Random Dot Product Graph model or the Stochastic Block Model for multiple random graphs.
 We analyzed the performance of joint embedding on this model under simple settings.
 We demonstrated that the joint embedding method provides estimates with bounded error.
 Our approach is intimately related to other matrix and tensor factorization approaches such as singular value decomposition and CP decomposition.
 Indeed, the joint embedding and these algorithms all try to estimate a low dimensional representation of high dimensional objects through minimizing a reconstruction error.
 We are currently investigating the utility of joint embedding with more or less regularizations on parameters and under different set ups.
 We are optimistic that our method provides a viable tool for analyzing multiple graphs and can contribute to a deeper understanding of the joint structure of networks.